-In 2008, however, Russia faced a triple threat with the financial crisis coinciding with a rapid decline in the price of oil and the costs of the country's military confrontation with Georgia.
+In 2008 and into 2009, however, Russia faced a triple threat with the financial crisis coinciding with a rapid decline in the price of oil and the costs of the country's military confrontation with Georgia.
 These events exposed three fundamental weaknesses in the Russian economy: substantial dependence on oil and gas sales for export revenues and government revenues, a rise in foreign and domestic investor concerns, and a weak banking system.
 The economic downturn is showing up in Russia's performance indicators.
-Although Russia's real GDP increased 5.6% in 2008 as a whole, it increased more slowly than it did in 2007 (8.1%) and grew only 1.2% in the last quarter of 2008.23 Among various estimates, the International Monetary Fund (IMF) projects that Russia's real GDP will decline over 6% in 2009,24 while INS Global Insight, a private economic forecasting firm, projects a decline of 4.7%.25
+Although Russia's real GDP increased 5.6% in 2008 as a whole, it declined during the final two quarters of that year and continued to decline the first two quarters in 2009 It declined an estimated 8.0% in 2009, although began to show signs of recovery, albeit weak, in the last quarter of 2009.
+The Russian government has implemented a number of stimulus programs to boost economic growth.

-The decline in world oil prices has hit Russia hard and has been a major factor in the overall decline in Russia's economy.
 Oil, natural gas, and other fuels account for about 65% of Russia's export revenues.
 In addition, the Russian government is dependent on taxes on oil and gas sales for more than half of its revenues.
-As of July 10, 2009, the price of a barrel of Urals-32 (the Russian benchmark price) oil was \$61.53, a 55.3% drop from its July 4, 2008, peak of \$137.61.
-Russian government revenues are expected to be adversely affected because of the drop in oil revenues, but also because of the decline in income tax revenues, which will cause the Russian government to incur a budget deficit for the first time in 10 years.26
+Oil prices have been very volatile in the last two years which have affected the Russian economy.
+As of January 22, 2010, the price of a barrel of Urals-32 (the Russian benchmark price) oil was \$75.06, a 45.5% drop from its July 4, 2008, peak of \$137.61 but a 119.5% rise from its January 2, 2009 low point of \$34.02.
+The volatility has challenged Russian fiscal policy.
+The drop in oil prices forced the government to incur a budget deficit in 2009 estimated to be around 7% of GDP; however, the rise in oil prices during the later months of 2009 prevented the deficit from being even higher.
+Russian foreign currency reserves declined from \$597 billion at the end of July 2008 to \$368 billion at the end of April 2009, but have since increased to \$436 billion as of January 22, 2010.

-The ruble has been declining in nominal terms because foreign investors have been pulling capital out of the market to shore up their domestic reserves, putting downward pressure on the ruble.
-The ruble had declined as much as 45.6% between July 29, 2008 and April 21, 2009; it has recovered somewhat, but remains below its peak value.
-Russian official reserves have declined substantially in part because the Russian Central Bank has intervened to defend the ruble.
-Russian foreign currency reserves declined from \$597 billion at the end of July 2008 to \$368 billion at the end of April 2009, for a decline of 38.4%.27